anatol-grabowski/react-cli/README.md

 ## Todo
 Support for custom templates and settings (files extensions, code style).

+Commands:
+- mv - move/rename the component and related files, fix imports in the project

 Options:
 ```
   -i, --index       add component export to index.js in its directory
   -p, --prop-types  find props used in render and add propTypes for them
+  -r, --redux       connect the component to the redux store
+  -t, --test        add tests for the component
   -S, --story       create storybook story for the component
+  -P, --pure        make the component pure (use recompose's pure for functional components)
   --semi            add semicolons where needed
 ```